Resources

 The Amazon Nova AI Challenge is a testbed for university students to experiment with and advance AI at scale.
 Participating teams in a competition compete to develop innovative and effective solutions to a specific challenge.
 Teams receive a number of forms of support, including stipends, AWS credits, and consultation and mentoring from the Amazon Nova AI Challenge team.

-What is the goal of the Trusted AI track?
+What is the goal of the Trusted Software Agents track?

 Who can apply to participate?

-The Amazon Nova AI Challenge: Trusted AI is open to full-time students (undergraduate or graduate) with some exceptions (see Challenge Rules).
+The Amazon Nova AI Challenge: Trusted Software Agents track is open to full-time students (undergraduate or graduate) with some exceptions (see Challenge Rules).
 Proof of enrollment will be required to participate.

-What are the prizes for winning the challenge?
+What are the prizes for winning the competition?

 Generative AI for software development has rapidly moved from code generation to systems that plan, build, and test changes across entire codebases and user-facing applications.
 We’re inviting students to raise the bar on what these systems can do, while making sure they do it responsibly.